chrysante/csp/README.md

     // ...

 `isa` works with incomplete types.
-If you have a pointer `Animal* animal`, you use `isa<Cat>(animal)` to test if `animal` is a `Cat` (or any derived type) without including the header of the type under test.
+If you have a pointer `Animal* animal`, you can use `isa<Cat>(animal)` to test if `animal` is a `Cat` (or any derived type) without including the header of the type under test.

-`isa` is implemented with a lookup table built at compile time.
-The information needed to build the lookup table is defined by the user with the `FASTVIS_DEFINE` macro.

-`cast` and `dyncast` internally use `isa` followed by a `static_cast`.

 ## Comparison to the OOP visitor pattern

-All in a class hierarchy must be known at compile time.
-This is drawback classiscal polymorphism, where additional derived types can even be defined by third party plugin libraries.
+All types in a class hierarchy must be known at compile time.
+This is drawback compared to classical polymorphism, where additional derived types can even be defined by third party plugin libraries.

 However, in the OOP visitor pattern, all types must be known at compile time as well.
 Also, a lot of boiler plate similar to the setup code required for this library is required by the visitor pattern.
-Unlike the visitor pattern, the dynamic dispatch performed by this library is very fast and allows ad-hoc definition of visitor.
+Unlike the visitor pattern, the dynamic dispatch performed by this library is very fast and allows ad-hoc definition of visitors.
 No need to derive from a `Visitor` class and no double indirect call is required.

 On top of that, it makes multiple dispatch trivial.
 Simply pass multiple arguments to `visit` and let the vistor take multiple parameters.

 ## Comparison to `std::visit(std::variant)`

 Attentive readers may have noticed that everything described above is very similar to `std::visit(std::variant)`.
 In fact, the implementation is very similar, and if `std::variant` solves your problems, it's probably best to stick to that.

 However, `std::variant` has drawbacks as well.
 The major one being, that it's completely unstructured.
 A `std::variant<Dog, Cat, Dolphin, ...>` is a flat list of all contained types.
-All you can do to meaningfully access the contained value, is `std::visit` and handle each type separately.
+All you can do to meaningfully access the contained value, is `std::visit` or `std::get` and handle each type separately.
 With this library you always have an `Animal&` or `Animal*` and you can access the interface of the base class.
 Also you can define behaviours for base classes of subsets, like `Mammal` or `Fish`.

 ## Performance

 Very similar to `std::variant`.

+`isa` is implemented with a lookup table built at compile time.
+The information needed to build the lookup table is defined by the user with the `FASTVIS_DEFINE` macro.

+`cast` and `dyncast` internally use `isa` followed by a `static_cast`.

 Here are sketch implementations of the various functions: